markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 ![completely checked](./assets/lesson-5/1400-pretty-checked.png)

 The only problem is that they're stuck in the "checked" state.
 Well, that's a little misleading.
 These are pseudo-elements.
 They don't have a checked state!
 But the invisible inputs that we covered up do.
-Remember how clicking on a `<label>` tag checks the input that's tied to it?
+Remember how clicking on a `<label>` element checks the input that's tied to it?
 That's still working.
 We just don't see it anymore.
 However, we can still tap into the state of these inputs using a pseudo-class:

 ```css
 .checkbox-wrapper input:checked, .radio-wrapper input:checked {